-Remember to keep your GP and care team informed on any exercise that you’re undertaking and ensure that you take any advice that they provide.
+Remember to keep your GP and care team informed on any exercise that you’re undertaking.
+Make sure you take any advice that they provide.

 Everyone can benefit from physical activity.
-It does not matter what age you are, your size, weight or ability to move around.
+It does not matter what age you are, your size, your weight, or your mobility level.

 Just 30 minutes of exercise or activity a day can vastly improve your life.
 It can:

 Did you know that people who do regular physical activity can reduce their risk of heart disease and stroke by up to 35%?

 The amount of physical activity you’re able to do will depend on many factors, but most people should aim for around 150 minutes of moderate exercise a week.
 You may find it easiest to spread this out across several sessions, for example a 30 minute walk before work each day.
 Moderate exercise should increase your breathing and heart rate but you should still be able to talk – activities might include swimming, walking, or cycling.

 If you want to challenge yourself a bit more, aim for around 75 minutes of vigorous activity a week instead.
 This is activity that makes your breathing fast and talking difficult – for example, running, playing sports, or hiking uphill.

 You should also aim to build strength on 2 or more days a week.
 Strength exercises help to keep your muscles, bones, and joints strong.
 These include things like using weights, carrying your groceries, or doing yoga.